cloudcommunity/Free-for-Communities/README.md

 A **curated collection of free resources** for **developer groups, tech communities, and user groups**.
 This repository is initiated by the **Cloud Study Network** community and is actively maintained by its members.
 Our goal is to help community organizers access **free software, books, tools, and sponsorship opportunities** to support their activities.

-🌐 The list of free goodies for communities will soon be available as a website at FreeForCommunities.com, making it easier to explore and navigate online.
+🌐 The list of free goodies for communities is also available as a website at [FreeForCommunities.com](https://freeforcommunities.com/), making it easier to explore and navigate online.

 ## ⭐ Why Star This Repo?